Meross $15 vs Kasa $30 vs Wyze $10 β Energy Monitor 2026

 3. Eve Energy (Apple HomeKit Native)

 For Apple ecosystem users, Eve Energy is the gold standard: it's natively built for HomeKit (no separate app required, just add to HomeKit home), tracks power consumption, and provides automations directly in Home app.
-If you're already using HomeKit, this integrates seamlessly.
+If you're already using HomeKit, this integrates smoothly.

 The plug supports 16A, tracks power in real-time, and logs historical data within HomeKit.
 You can set automations based on energy (turn off if exceeding consumption), schedule devices, and view energy reports.
 The HomeKit-native integration means faster load times and better privacy (no separate company app harvesting data).